dakinegroup/summertraining2015/report/AVR instruction set.md

  3. **SBIW**
  4. **SUB**
  5. **SUBI**
  _**NOTE**_-_In all these instructions the all are subtracted from number present in Rd and then the resultant numbers are stored in Rd._
+##Logical Instructions
+These are the instructions through with logical operations are performed like OR, AND etc.  Some of them are:-
+ 1. **AND** – Performs logical AND b/w contents of Rd and Rr and resultant is stored in Rd.
+ 2. **ANDI**- Logical and with immediate.
+It performs AND b/w contents of Rd and Constant K. d=16-23      K=0-255
+ 3. **OR and ORI** – Performs logical OR between Rd and Rr and Rd and constant K respectively.
+For ORI d=16-23      K=0-255.
+ 4. **EOR** – Exclusive OR.
+##SET Instructions
+ 1. SEC – Set carry Flag.
+C<-1
+    After this command we can use ADC or SBC or SBCI